-Once defined by its Roman heritage, the River-front Theatre and Art Gallery has given the city a cultural focus, while the Newport Velodrome and Riverfront Arts Centre offers sport and entertaiment.
-There are lots of Newports across the world, but we think this one is the best.
+Once defined by its Roman heritage, the river-front Theatre and Art Gallery has given the city a cultural focus, while the Newport Velodrome and Riverfront Arts Centre offers sport and entertaiment.
+With lots of Newports across the world, we think this one is the best.

 There’s a lot to love about Britain’s most successful new town.
 Superb places to eat and go out at night, plus plenty of green spaces means it’s perfect for exploring.
 It has state of the art facilities, including the Xscape arena and visitor attraction Bletchley Park is just up the road.

-A historic market town on the edge of the glorious Cotswolds, Swindon is a perfect blend of history and modernity.
-With Iron Age castles, grand country parks, theatres, art galleries and several outstanding museums, you'll never be left wondering what to see and do in Swindon.
+The historic market town of Swindon is a perfect blend of history and modernity.
+With grand country parks, theatres, art galleries and several outstanding museums covering everything from the region’s rich railway heritage to the rise of computers, you won’t be left wondering what to do.

 Bath is one of the most picturesque cities in the country with incredible examples of Georgian architecture – like the Royal Crescentand The Circus.
 And there are places like the gloriously gothic Bath Abbey, and Roman Baths – meaning you’ll never be left wondering what to do.